The following history of Chandler is taken from the book, "The Chandler Area its History and People – 1880 – 1980."

 The earliest documented inhabitants of the area known as Chandler were Delaware, Cherokee and Kickapoo Indians.
 These Native Americans led by Chief Bowles were defeated at Battle Creek in 1839.
 The battleground is located north of the Chandler city limits.

-The first record of a white family in the Chandler area is that of Alphonso H. Chandler and his wife, the former Mary A. Brooks and their seven children.
-They came to the area in 1859 and settled about one mile north of the present day downtown Chandler.
+One of the earliest settlers in the Chandler area was Alphonso H. Chandler and his wife, the former Mary A. Brooks and their seven children.
+They came to the area in 1859 along with his brother, Haskell, and his family, and settled about one mile north of the present day downtown Chandler.
 They lived on the road leading from Athens to Tyler.
 He named the place Stillwater.
-In 1872, he began the operation of a general store at his farm home.
+In 1872 and built a general store at his farm home.
 The US Government issued a certificate for a post office in April 17, 1873.
 Mr. Chandler was the postmaster.

 The modern-day government of the city of Chandler began in 1960.
 At the time the first modern day mayor was Herman Cade.
 Chandler’s first early day Board of Alderman was led by his father John Cade.